-As a VBAC mom and a doula who has attended many VBACs (vaginal births after cesarean) and CBACS (cesarean birth after cesarean) as well, I have a unique perspective about what moms needs when they are seeking a vaginal birth after giving birth by cesarean.
+As a VBAC mom and a doula who has attended many VBACs (vaginal births after cesarean) and CBACs (cesarean births after cesarean), I have a unique perspective about what parents needs when they are seeking a vaginal birth after giving birth by cesarean.

-Once a VBAC mom and her partner arrive in a Birthing from Within class series, they learn that from Day 1 birth is seen not just as a huge physical experience, but a powerful emotional experience as well.
-In classes we acknowledge that boundaries and relationships are tested, and that mothers usually go through a wide range of emotions from joy to overwhelm to love to fear.
+Once a family seeking a VBAC arrives in a Birthing from Within class series, they learn that from Day 1 birth is seen not just as a huge physical experience, but a powerful emotional experience as well.
+In classes we acknowledge that boundaries and relationships are tested, and that parents usually go through a wide range of emotions from joy to overwhelm to love to fear.

-When all emotions are normalized and validated, it gives VBAC moms (and all moms) permission to have BIG feelings about their past birth, and also their future birth experience.
-Rather than feeling like she’s a failure or oversensitive, laboring moms are seen as people who are going through a major struggle, a life-changing event, and are doing (and feeling) whatever they need to in order to get through it.
-This fresh perspective takes a huge weight off the shoulders of both first time moms and experienced moms who are birthing again.
+When all emotions are normalized and validated, it gives VBAC parents (and all parents) permission to have BIG feelings about their past birth, and also their future birth experience.
+Birthing parents are seen as people who are going through a major challenge, a life-changing event, and are doing (and feeling) whatever they need to in order to get through it.
+This fresh perspective takes a huge weight off the shoulders of both first timers and experienced parents who are birthing again.

 A large portion of every Birthing from Within class is focused on building a pain-coping mindset through mindfulness practices.
-Parents learn that these mindfulness practices are not only valuable to moms who are having contractions.
-Moms who are overwhelmed with unexpected events, partners who are struggling with seeing their partner go through pain, or parents dealing with late, tiring nights with a newborn benefit from mindfulness as well.
-Building a strong foundation of mindfulness helps parents work through any situation that may arise during birth or postpartum.
-Because of this, VBAC moms who take Birthing from Within are equipped to cope with any birth outcome with flexibility and resilience, whether that birth is a vaginal birth or repeat cesarean.
+Parents learn that these mindfulness practices are not only valuable to people who are having contractions.
+Parents who are overwhelmed with unexpected events, partners who are struggling with seeing their loved one go through pain, or parents dealing with late, tiring nights with a newborn benefit from mindfulness as well.
+Building a strong foundation of mindfulness helps parents work through any situation that may arise during birth or postpartum one step at a time, with self-compassion.
+Because of this, VBAC parents who take Birthing from Within are equipped to cope with any birth outcome with flexibility and resilience, whether that birth is a vaginal birth or repeat cesarean.

-Couples who attend Birthing from Within classes will learn about techniques and skills to help increase a mother’s chances of giving birth vaginally.
+Families who attend Birthing from Within classes will learn about techniques and skills to help increase a the likelihood of a vaginal birth.
 The chance of having a cesarean birth can be reduced by learning about optimal fetal positioning, pain coping, what to expect during different stages of labor, how a doula can provide important support to birthing families, and how to have a cesarean in awareness.

 We talk about physiological birth and about cesarean birth through a lens of compassion, strength, and doing the next best thing when needed.
-Birthing from Within truly is a holistic approach to childbirth preparation that helps moms, dads, and partners find healing and move forward to do the important work of thoroughly preparing for a VBAC.
+Birthing from Within truly is a holistic approach to childbirth preparation that helps parents find healing and move forward to do the important work of thoroughly preparing for a VBAC.